LeoVasanko/paskia/API.md

 - Auth WebSockets remain at `/auth/ws/*` but take connections from other hosts to issue sessions for each of those.

 On non-auth hosts:
+- `/auth/` shows only minimal profile and allows logging out of the current site
 - `/auth/api/*` is served normally.
 - `/auth/api/user/*`, `/auth/api/admin/*`, and `/auth/ws/*` don't exist.